2O25-26 SEASON

 AUDITIONS

-All students must audition for a seat in the orchestra.
+All students must audition for a seat in the orchestras, except Prelude Strings.
 Students auditioning prior to the start of the season will be given priority in chair placement for the first concert cycle.
 Students who wish to join after the first rehearsal can schedule an audition.
 Rolling auditions will be held throughout the season until there are no more open seats.

 ATTENDANCE